 - -Overall attendance for 2016-17 was 96.7%.
-(National 95.35) - -Overall attendance for 2017-18 was 96.9%. - -Persistent absence for 2016-17 was 2.91%. - -Persistent absence for 2017-18 was 1.9% - -Autumn Attendance for 2018-19 was 97.7%.
-Despite a significant sickness bug, whole school attendance at the end of the Spring Term was still 96.6%. - -Regular visits by the Trust Attendance Officer to support actions and direction with attendance.
+(National 95.35) - -Overall attendance for 2017-18 was 96.9%. - -Persistent absence for 2016-17 was 2.91%. - -Persistent absence for 2017-18 was 1.9% - -Regular visits by the Trust Attendance Officer to support actions and direction with attendance.
 Liaison with the office and SLT show good knowledge of children's absence.
 Appropriate letters are sent to parents where necessary.
 Work with individual families and the learning mentor addresses any issues.
 Persistent absence is monitored and parents involved.
-Schedule is as follows- - Term 1- letter home about attendance if below 90% - Term 2-letter home requesting a meeting with Assistant Principal/Attendance Officer if still below 90% - Term 3-letter home requesting another meeting with Assistant Principal/Attendance Officer and school nurse present - -Attendance and punctuality are celebrated through assemblies and the newsletter. - -KS1 and KS2 end of term award for the two classes with the highest attendance in the Academy.
+Schedule is as follows- - Term 1- letter home about attendance if below 90% - Term 2-letter home requesting a meeting with Assistant Principal/Attendance Officer if still below 90% Term 3-letter home requesting another meeting with Assistant Principal/Attendance Officer and school nurse present - -Attendance and punctuality are celebrated through assemblies and the newsletter. - -KS1 and KS2 end of term award for the two classes with the highest attendance in the Academy.

 - -To continue to develop community links through a regular feature in a locality magazine. - -To continue to self-evaluate Health and Safety. - -Continue to review and improve lunchtime, morning and afternoon routines including playtimes.
-(Happy playtimes coordinator) - -To make sure whole school community, including new staff, have received Safeguarding training. - -To continue to review and develop our Safeguarding procedures. - -To continue to encourage the few children who have poor attendance or who are late to attend. - -To continue to actively discourage holiday leave through communication and fines.
+(Happy playtimes - -To make sure whole school community, including new staff, have received Safeguarding training. - -To continue to review and develop our Safeguarding procedures.